oshahliver/picse/README.md

 ```python
 pl.construct()
 ```

 Pass the planet instance to the iterator to match the boundary conditions with the desired precision.
 Planetary objects that are passed to the iterator must be constructed.
 If no iterator specifications are passed via the ```iterator_specs``` argument, a default strategy for matching the boundary conditions will be employed for the corresponding base type.
-The following will iteratively adjust the central values of the pressure and temperature to match the boundary conditions with relative accuracies of 1%:
+The following will iteratively adjust the central values of the pressure and temperature using a simple multi-linear predictor to match the boundary conditions with relative accuracies of 1%:

 ```python
 iterator_specs = dict(acc=[0.01, 0.01])